Indian Institute of Management Shillong: Post-Graduate Programme in Management (PGPM)

 This is a two-year, fully residential Master of Business Administration program with a curriculum comprising a mix of compulsory courses and electives, supplemented by specialized courses on industry sectors.
 Participants are offered subjects from the areas of economics, finance, human resources, information technology, marketing, operations, and general management.
 The programme begins with a two-week foundation course on sustainability which focuses on developing sustainable practices in business management.
 Sustainability modules are also incorporated into every subject offered.

 Some of the unique courses offered at IIM Shillong include Northeast Studies, Doing Business in the Northeast, Decoding Organizational Pathologies, and Sports Management, to name a few.
 Participants in the second year are also encouraged to undertake courses of independent study (CIS).
 Participants of the programme also undergo a summer internship between April and June, as part of the course.

 Post Graduate Program for Executives – (PGPEx)

 This is a twelve-month fully residential Executive Master of Business Administration (Executive MBA) program for executives that aims to provide the opportunity to learn and conduct trans-national business.
 This course is spread across two campuses – IIM Shillong and EADA Business School, Barcelona, Spain.
 In addition to classroom facilitation, the course structure also includes practical learning through internships and industry visits in both countries.

+Integrated Programme in Management (IPM)

+The Integrated Programme in Management (IPM) at IIM Shillong is a five-year, fully residential course combining undergraduate and postgraduate management education, with admissions through the IPMAT (IIM Indore) entrance examination.
+The program integrates Indian philosophical traditions with contemporary management practices and learner-centered pedagogies aligned with the National Education Policy (NEP) 2020.
+It emphasizes holistic, ethical, and socially responsible leadership, blending core management subjects with interdisciplinary modules on Indigenous Knowledge Systems, social sciences, and sustainability.
+The curriculum combines theoretical instruction with practicums and experiential learning, aiming to develop reflective, responsible, and culturally grounded leaders.